 |Wide, Calm and Turbid, a Swollen Rio Iguazú Approaches the Falls in the Wet Season|

 In the dry, winter season from April to July, Rio Iguazú transports a low quantity of suspended particulates, running clear or slightly greenish and unhurried within a moderately wide, basalt-floored, shallow channel across the gently downwest-sloping Paraná Plateau.
-To the joy of the millions that have visited it, most times the falls are richly endowed and spill off the Paraná plateau at about 1,500 cu ft/s over nearly 300 individual waterfalls carved into three tiers of basalt.
-It's a jaw-dropping spectacle for all the senses that you can't seem to get enough of!
+To the joy of the millions that have visited it, most times the falls are richly endowed and spill off the Paraná plateau at about 1,500 cu ft/s over some 275 individual waterfalls carved into three tiers of basalt.
+It's a jaw-dropping spectacle that you can't get enough of!

 During an extreme drought in May and June of 1978, the falls actually dried up completely for 28 days due to low flow.
 In contrast, 2014 rains in the Argentine and Brazilian regions of Misiones and Paraná reached historic levels that resulted in a flow rate of 46,300 cubic meters per second at the falls - 33 times the usual flow rate.
 The previous record of 36,000 was reached in 1992.
-Both times, officials were forced to close the catwalks around the falls for safety.
+Both times, officials closed the catwalks for safety.

 |Iguazú Falls During Extreme Drought and Overflow of Biblical Proportions|